BHrithik/CartAPI/README.md

 so that a connection can be established

 Run app.py file to start the server

+## Follow the below requests to Create,Update,Delete and Get data from the Postgres database by using the API

 http://localhost:3000/l/api/user/ (POST,PUT,DELETE) - to add update and delete users to delete use the url followed by the user id